 Last Updated on

 Saint Martin is an island in the Caribbean, which is just one half of a dual-nation island.
 The other half of the island is called Sint Maarten and is a Dutch overseas territory.
 Most of those who travel to Saint Martin often travel to Saint Maarten as well.
-The two parts of the island are roughly the same in terms of population count.
+The two parts of the island are roughly the same in terms of population.
 It is the smallest island in the world that is inhabited and divided into two nations.

 The main cities in Saint Martin are Marigot (the capital) and Phillisburg.
 The island’s geographical landscape is mostly hilly and has large mountain peaks.
 This means that there are a lot of valleys in the island wherein most settlements are found.
 In terms of climate, the island comes with a tropical monsoon climate for the most part of the year.
 The dry season starts in January and lasts until April.
 Meanwhile, the rainy season begins in August and ends in December.
 The annual average temperature is 81-degree Fahrenheit or roughly 27-degree Celsius.